 I returned to Vermont, desperate to find a cure for my undiagnosed chronic illness.
 I decided to pursue alternative medicine; after all, what could I lose.
 I used my waitress’s earnings to make an appointment with a herbalist at our local apothecary.
 I had been studying herbalism on and off for a year or so and wanted to see how it could help me.

 Can herbs cure an undiagnosed chronic illness?

 The herbalist patiently listened to me describe my symptoms.
-She asked me a few questions and then said I might have a small intestinal bacterial overgrowth (SIBO), a leaky gut, and candida overgrowth.
+I explained to her that I had been living with an undiagnosed chronic illness for years and that my doctors hadn't found anything.
+She then asked me a few questions and then said I might have a small intestinal bacterial overgrowth (SIBO), a leaky gut, and candida overgrowth.
 That was a lot of information for me to process, primarily because my conventional doctors had never even mentioned these as possible causes.

-That summer I also had rekindled the flame with Ryan.
-I played up my illness for sympathy points and had our toxic relationship in my grasps once again.
-His love for me burning like a recurring forest fire.
-He was not able to help my condition whatsoever, but at least he was there to comfort me, and that was what I needed.
-I allowed the relationship, that should have ended years ago, to continue.
+That summer, I also rekindled the flame with Ryan.
+I played up my chronic undiagnosed illness for sympathy points and had our toxic relationship in my grasp once again.
+His love for me burned like a recurring forest fire.
+He could not help me with my condition, but at least he was there to comfort me, and that was what I needed.
+I allowed the relationship that should have ended years ago to continue.

-I lived with a slight inkling of hope that maybe I was getting better, which unfortunately derailed every other week due to one or more symptoms flaring up.
+I lived with a slight inkling of hope that maybe I was getting better, that maybe my undiagnosed chronic illness would become a distant memory (which unfortunately was derailed every other week due to one or more of symptoms flaring up).
 All the colors in my kaleidoscopic paint box were grey.
 I was miserable, and my overactive nervous system and mental health were a whole other animal.

 So my chronic undiagnosed illness wasn’t all in my head: it was in my blood